OpenRefine/OpenRefine/docs/docs/manual/reconciling.md

 For each matching decision you make, you have two options: match this cell only ![button to perform a single match](https://openrefine-wikidata.toolforge.org/static/screenshot_single_match.png), or also use the same identifier for all other cells containing the same original string ![button to perform a multiple match](https://openrefine-wikidata.toolforge.org/static/screenshot_bulk_match.png).

-With some services, you can hover your mouse over the suggestions to see more information about the candidates or matches.
+For services that offer the ["preview entities" feature](https://reconciliation-api.github.io/testbench/), you can hover your mouse over the suggestions to see more information about the candidates or matches.
 Each participating service (and each type) will deliver different structured data that may help you compare the candidates.
 For example, the Getty ULAN shows an artist’s discipline, nationality, and birth and death years:

 ![Hovering over matches.](/img/reconcilehover.png)

 Hovering over the suggestion will also offer the two matching options as buttons.

+For matched values (those appearing as dark blue links), the underlying cell value has not been altered - the cell is storing both the original string and the matched entity link at the same time.
+If you were to copy your column to a new column at this point, for example, the reconcilation data would not transfer - only the original strings.

 For each cell, you can manually “Create new item,” which will take the cell’s current value and apply it as though it is a match.
 This will not become a blue link, because at this time there is nothing to link to: it is like a draft entity stored only in your project.
-You can use this feature to prepare these entries for eventual upload to an editable service such as Wikidata.
+You can use this feature to prepare these entries for eventual upload to an editable service such as [Wikidata](wikidata), but most services do not yet support this feature.

 ### Reconciliation facets